-Undergraduate students who have completed at least 15 credits and first-year students who have completed at least 25 credits at the Tacoma campus are eligible to register for up to five credits per quarter at one of the other UW campuses during Registration Period II.
+Undergraduate students who have completed at least 15 credits and first-year students who have completed at least 25 credits at the UW Tacoma campus are eligible to register at the Bothell or Seattle campuses during Registration Period II, autumn through spring.
+All student may cross-register during the summer quarter and they may register Period I. Freshmen, sophomores, juniors, seniors, and post-baccalaureates must complete the required number of home-campus credits first.
 Eligible students may register cross campus using MyUW.
 Undergraduate students are limited to a total of 45 credits through cross-campus registration.
+Seniors who are registering across campuses should consider the Final Year Residency requirement

-More information on cross-campus registration.
+Learn more about cross-campus registration.